Click on the images help you identify a paper birch.

 Form

-Height is 65 to 70 feet with a trunk diameter of 14 to 20 inches.
-Twigs are dull orange or red during first winter, later becoming brown.
+Height 65 to 70 feet, with a trunk diameter of 14 to 20 inches.
+Twigs are dull orange or red during the first winter, later becoming brown.
 Open crown.
 Grows singly or in clusters.

 Bark

-Bark is thin and papery, becoming pure white with age and marked by many pores (lenticels).
-Bark separates into thin sheets that often roll up.
-Older bark thickens and becomes dark (nearly black) and scaly.
+Thin and papery, becoming pure white with age and marked by many pores (lenticels).
+Separates into thin sheets that often roll up.
+Older bark thickens and becomes dark, nearly black, and scaly.

 Leaf

-Simple, alternate on stem, length 2 to 3 inches; oval or heart shaped, pointed, rounded at base, irregularly toothed, becoming thick and leathery in texture.
-Color is dull on upper side and yellowish green on lower side.
+Simple, alternate on stem, 2 to 3 inches long; oval or heart-shaped, pointed, rounded at base, irregularly toothed, becoming thick and leathery in texture.
+Color is dull on upper side and yellowish green underneath.
 Turns light yellow in autumn.

 Fruit (seed)